sailingthroughemotion/sailingthroughemotion.github.io/main_undergraduate23.md

 # 2023

-### The second semester of my sophomore year, with a gracious schedule, I was able to invest more time into my specialty with an initial focus into client work.
+### During the second semester of my sophomore year, with a gracious schedule, I was able to invest more time into my specialty with an initial focus into client work.
+Approximately June through September, I worked at the University of Florida's Innovation Academy as their Student Assistant graphic designer, giving me a lot of experience working within strict brand guidelines and a fast-paced environment.
+The first semester of my junior year, I was enriched once more into multiple graphic design studios where I could stretch my creative muscles in typography and branding exercises.

 * * *